Niseko Town Intensive Reform Plan (2005-2009)

 1. We will review the payroll table according to duties and responsibilities.

-• Revised in accordance with the 2007 fiscal year's new salary system (General Affairs Section)
+- FY2007: Review implemented in accordance with the new national salary system (General Affairs Division)

 2. We will continue making efforts to optimize various allowances.

-• Reduction of 2006 managerial allowance (General Affairs Section)
+- Reduction of managerial allowances in fiscal 2006 (General Affairs Division)

-• Review and reduce the travel expense payment standard for 2006 FY2006 (General Affairs Division)
+- Review and reduction of travel expense payment standards for fiscal year 2006 (General Affairs Division)

 3. We will try to optimize welfare programs.